MicrosoftDocs/entra-docs/docs/includes/application-integration-partners.md

 #### Description
 Aquera is a leading provider of SCIM Gateway Services for Microsoft Entra.
 The SCIM Gateway for Microsoft Entra from Aquera is a cloud-based service providing out-of-the-box connectivity between Microsoft Entra ID and the provisioning target applications, directories, databases, devices, or third party identity providers (IDPs) that an organization or their partners operate, which are not covered by the Microsoft Entra application gallery.
 The Aquera SCIM Gateway powers Microsoft Entra ID to create, update, deactivate, and delete user accounts via Aquera connectors in any cloud or on-premises application, database, directory, device, or third party IDP via the Microsoft Entra ID SCIM protocol.
 Aquera has a catalog of over 800 connectors covering these targets, builds additional connectors on-demand, and offers a self-service connector builder for customers to build their own connectors for the Aquera SCIM Gateway.
-The Aquera connectors support the various integration methods required by each target including REST, SQL, LDAP, SOAP, non-Microsoft Entra ID compatible SCIM, or web service APIs, admin console automation, SDKs, code libraries, and files via FTP and local file shares.
+The Aquera connectors support the various integration methods required by each target including REST, SQL, LDAP, SOAP, SCIM not compatible with Microsoft Entra ID, or web service APIs, admin console automation, SDKs, code libraries, and files via FTP and local file shares.
-Aquera also supports over 40 inbound provisioning HRIS sources of record for Microsoft Entra ID, and further provides deep integration with all the major ITSMs supporting automatic generation of joiner, mover, and leaver work tickets in the ITSMs, and fulfilling ITSM self-service access requests via Microsoft Entra ID.
+Aquera also supports over 40 inbound provisioning HR Information System (HRIS) sources of record for Microsoft Entra ID, and further provides deep integration with all the major IT Service Management systems (ITSMs) supporting automatic generation of joiner, mover, and leaver work tickets in the ITSMs, and fulfilling ITSM self-service access requests via Microsoft Entra ID.

 #### Contact Information
 * Company website: https://www.aquera.com